Koopman-driven grip force prediction through EMG sensing: Acknowledgment

 \section{Acknowledgment}

-The authors thank their students for conducting initial experiments and providing the experimental data.
-This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-22-1-0531 and by the University of Rijeka under Grant uniri-iskusni-tehnic-23-4.
+The authors thank students for conducting initial experiments and providing the experimental data.
+This work is supported by the Air Force Office of Scientific Research under award number FA9550-22-1-0531 and by the University of Rijeka under Grant uniri-iskusni-tehnic-23-47.